jieyouxu/VRME-API-Documentation/docs/meetings-presentations/delete-presentation.md

 !!! danger "DANGER: Destructive non-recoverable operation"

-	User must be part of the meeting session.
+	User must be the _presenter_ of the meeting session.

 ## Path Parameter